stuartpb/whomst/README.md

 [userid]: https://github.com/jandre/node-userid
 [uid-number]: https://github.com/npm/uid-number

-As of this initial release (v0.1.0), not all of these code paths have been tested (though they are all believed to be implemented).
+As of v0.1.2, not all of these code paths have been tested (though they are all believed to be implemented).

 ## API